modernmt/modernmt/README.md

 ```

-If you want to test on a different Test Set just type:
+If you want to test on a different test-set just type:
 ```
-./mmt evaluate --path your-folder/your-test-set
+./mmt evaluate --path path/to/your/test-set
 ```

-Notes:
-To run Evaluate you need internet connection for Google Translate API and the Matecat Post-Editing Score API.
+*Notes:* To run Evaluate you need internet connection for Google Translate API and the Matecat Post-Editing Score API.
 MMT comes with a limited Google Translate API key.

 Matecat kindly provides unlimited-fair-usage, access to their API to MMT users.